Chathu1985/GIS-Based-Agricultural-Suitability-Assessment/data/data_description.md

 ## Reproducing the Dataset

 1. Download the Global Land Cover Dataset for your area from [ESA WorldCover](https://esa-worldcover.org/en)
-2. Obtain GN Division boundaries from the [Survey Department of Sri Lanka](https://www.survey.gov.lk/)
+2. Obtain GN Division boundaries from [Humanitarian Data Exchange (HDX)](https://data.humdata.org/)
-3. Define AOI boundary and export as Shapefile
+3. Define your AOI boundary and export as GeoJSON or Shapefile
 4. Follow the methodology in [`docs/project_report.md`](./project_report.md) for data preparation steps